BangNguyen1992/react-store-management/README.md

 # React Store Management

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This project was origin based on [React for Beginners](https://reactforbeginners.com/) of WesBos

-I changed the code and apply new React Context to the repos
+Implementing React + Firestore, applying new React Context

-1/ Real time integrate with Firebase database
+* Real time integrate with Firebase database

-2/ Sign in with Git, facebook, and Google account
+* Sign in with Git, facebook, and Google account

-3/ Inventory database saved in Firebase
+* Inventory database saved in Firebase

-4/ User & order saved in IndexedDB
+* User & order saved in IndexedDB

-5/ Auto test build and deploy to live-demo
+* Auto test build and deploy to live-demo

 ## Demo